shalabycr7/AudioHaze/README.md

 ### Supported Versions

-The App Was Tested On Windows 11 With The Following Version Of Python
+The App Was Tested On `Windows 11` And `Fedora 37` With The Following Version Of Python

 | Version | Supported          |
 |---------|--------------------|